Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 It’s understandable why #VanLife is so popular.
 There’s beauty and glamour associated with the open road.
 Many times, #VanLife and #BestLife are used together to further associate only positivity to van living.

-Even though deeper research into choosing to live in a van will reveal many of the harder truths and hardships associated with it, social media makes it seem like this lifestyle is the everyman’s accessible way to see the world in comfort.
+Even though deeper research into choosing to live in a van will reveal many of the harder truths and hardships associated with it, social media makes it seem like this lifestyle is an accessible way to see the world in comfort.

 A West Coast Phenomenon?

-Van living is worldwide, but a large majority of the people who choose #VanLife live in the United States.
-And many of those people are concentrated in California and the West Coast.
-Much of that is likely because of more temperate weather conditions and ease of finding places to park your vehicle.
+Van living is worldwide, but a majority of the people who choose it live in the United States, and many of those people are concentrated on the West Coast.
+That is likely because of more temperate weather conditions and ease of finding places to park their vehicle.

-Of course, the thing about living in your van is that you can actually live anywhere you want, like the people who completed a road trip from Chile to Alaska.
+You can actually live anywhere you wan.
 A group of #VanLifers dedicated five years of their life, survived twelve engine rebuilds, and traveled along the coast of South America and all the way back up north.
 They documented their trip for YouTube and wrote a book about the adventure.

 The Businesses Involved